 By connecting to samba server and verify establishment of tree connection to resources of the samba server.
+As a result of monitoring, the following is considered as an error:

 (1) A response to samba service request is invalid.

 6.27 Setting up SMTP monitor resources